zephyrproject-rtos/zephyr-testing/CONTRIBUTING.rst

 Contribution Guidelines
 #######################

-As an open-source project, we welcome and encourage the community to submit patches directly to the project.
+A s an open-source project, we welcome and encourage the community to submit patches directly to the project.
 In our collaborative open source environment, standards and methods for submitting changes help reduce the chaos that can result from an active development community.